The Big Data and Analytics Forum 2022 will be held in Sydney and online on Thursday, June 23.

 Although this information has been around for many years, historically it has been used to validate temperature complaints or system operation over the course of a week.
-Now, though, the introduction of analytics is radically changing the situation.
-It is possible, for instance, to track and trend historical patterns to help diagnose faults or equipment deterioration.
-Using this previously unexploited big data is significantly altering the way buildings can be managed and maintained.
+However, the introduction of analytics is radically changing the situation.
+It is now possible, for instance, to track and trend historical patterns to help diagnose faults or equipment deterioration.
+Using this previously unexploited big data is significantly altering the way buildings are managed and maintained.